vituum/vite-plugin-send/README.md

 }
 ```

-Read the [docs](https://vituum.dev/config/plugins-options.html#vituum-send) to learn more about plugin options
+Read the [docs](https://vituum.dev/plugins/send) to learn more about plugin options.

 ### Requirements